ESPAÑOL

 Images: © Various authors

-Building O-14 is located on the famous Avenue promenade along the esplanade of Dubai Creek, a popular Dubai Business Bay where there are many tall buildings and skyscrapers and where numerous companies around the world have begun lay base today.
-The innovative four white walls that draw curved faces leaving irregular holes in the middle, make this amazing sculpture work itself.
+Building O-14 is located on Avenue of the promenade along the esplanade of Dubai Creek, a popular Bay of Business (Business Bay) from Dubai where they have built tall buildings and skyscrapers of new plant and where many companies around the world have begun to lay foundation today.
+Due to its distinctive white exterior skin, the building has become very short time in a true architectural icon for the city.
+The four innovative facades that draw white faces with irregular curved shapes leaving gaps in between, make this stunning piece a sculpture in itself.

 The figure of almost rectangular and irregular turn O-14 and has four curved corners, with two symmetrical facades with each other, another curve is also different from the other two and the last of flat or smooth / La figura de la planta casi rectangular y a su vez irregular del O-14 y que dispone de cuatro vértices curvos, cuenta con dos fachadas simétricas entre sí, otra también curva diferente a las otras dos, y la última de forma plana o lisa

 The highlight of this pioneering and innovative high-rise is the structure of the building with its characteristic white color.
-This interesting structure is formed by a perforated concrete exoskeleton 1326 leaving openings of different sizes in the four faces that comprise it.
-The outer shell consists of a perforated concrete wall 60 cm. thick, from the parapet of the upper terrace, the wall is 40 cm thick.
-Were used no less than approximately 19,000 m³ of concrete for the superstructure that supports the building.
+This interesting structure is formed by a perforated concrete exoskeleton 1326 leaving openings of different sizes in the four walls that comprise it.
+This huge field structure consists of a reinforced concrete wall and perforated 60 cm. thick, however, from the upper deck parapet its thickness is reduced to only 40 cm.
+For the construction of the super-structure that supports the building is approximately 19,000 m³ of poured concrete.

-Four floors for parking for 416 vehicles, is also housed in the grade of the street / Cuatro plantas destinadas a parking con capacidad para 416 vehículos, se alojaron también bajo la rasante de la calle
+Four plants intended solely for parking for 416 vehicles, also stayed below grade of the street, however, on the cover of the socket is enabled passable terrace offering spectacular views of the bay. / Cuatro plantas destinadas exclusivamente a parking con capacidad para 416 vehículos, se alojaron también bajo la rasante de la calle; no obstante, sobre la cubierta del zócalo se ha habilitado una terraza transitable que ofrece espectaculares vista a la bahía.

-The innovative dual front ventilated chamber mode, not only protects the inside of sunstroke in the desert of Dubai, but it also makes natural light can penetrate inside.
-The three-foot space between the perforated concrete exterior and interior curtain wall has the particularity of producing a phenomenon known as the chimney effect.
-Heating the perforated concrete outer wall causes the air to be placed in the ventilated chamber is heated above ambient temperature, thus creating a chimney effect and in this way, warm air rises and the building absorbs only Part of this heat flow, with this innovative system is able to reduce the energy consumption of O-14 by 30%.
+The innovative double skin ventilated cavity mode, not only protects the interior of the Dubai desert sunshine, but also makes natural light can penetrate inside.
+The three-foot space between the perforated concrete exterior and inner curtain wall has the distinction of producing a phenomenon known as the chimney effect.
+The heating of the concrete outer wall perforated causes air which is situated in the ventilated chamber is heated above the ambient temperature, thus creating a chimney effect and in this way, warm air rises within the building and only absorbs a part of the heat flow, with this innovative system is able to reduce energy consumption in Building O-14 no less than 30%.

 "Images O-14, Dubai, UAE United Arab Emirates"